 Yes, a collection agency can take you to court, but whether they do depends on a number of factors, including your financial situation, the balance and the creditor's instructions.

-ACRM can contact your employer, family or friends to confirm your contact details, and they can't discuss your debt with them.
+ACRM can contact your employer, family or friends to confirm your contact details, but they can't discuss your debt with them.
 In Ontario, they can contact your employer once to confirm you work there.
-Learn more about how to stop collection calls at work.

 ACRM can only call during specific hours that vary depending on the province in which you live.